Bachelor in Health Promotion and Prevention

 - Enrolment date and beginning of the course, the aptitude test procedure and the semester fees are the same as for full-time students.

 «In health promotion and prevention, the topics as well as the target groups vary, which makes it the perfect job for all-rounders who network and initiate projects.
 They have the necessary specialist knowhow and some knowledge of marketing and accounting.
 A combination of these skills is taught for the first time in the new bachelor degree programme.»

 Thomas Steffen, Cantonal Medical Officer and Head of the Department of Preventive and Social Medicine at the Basel-City Health Department

-Health promoters work with public authorities, private employers or non-profit organisations such as health services, prevention or counselling centres, associations or foundations, insurance companies or in workplace health management.
+Health Promotion Practitioners work with public authorities, private employers or non-profit organisations such as health services, prevention or counselling centres, associations or foundations, insurance companies or in workplace health management.
 As an undergraduate of the new study programme, your scope of responsibility may cover the following tasks within an organisation:

 - project management in a team